Social Security Lump Sum Death Benefit

 Benefit Fact Sheet

-A one-time payment of $255 can be paid to the surviving Spouse of a deceased Soldier if he or she was living with the deceased, or, if living apart, was receiving certain Social Security benefits on the deceased Soldier's record.
+A one-time payment of $255 can be paid to the surviving Spouse of a deceased Service Member if he or she was living with the deceased, or, if living apart, was receiving certain Social Security benefits on the deceased Service Member's record.
 If there is no surviving Spouse, the payment is made to Children who are eligible for benefits on the deceased's record in the month of death.
 If no Spouse or Child meeting these requirements exists, the lump-sum death payment will not be paid.